 - The cortical stack and backup memory upload are very common among transhumanity in Eclipse Phase.
 Which is good, because up to half of your characters' missions will be literal suicide missions.

-- Touhou: Fujiwara no Mokou passes the time by killing (and being killed by) Kaguya.
+- Touhou: Fujiwara no Mokou passes the time killing, and being killed by, Kaguya.
 And in Imperishable Night, Reimu begins her fight with Mokou by pointing out that ''if she's the sort that can't die, I can go all-out on her, right?''
 And sure enough, it's the only time Reimu uses lethal force.
 Mokou instantly regenerates whenever she "dies", but it's counted as beating her when she gets tired of it and gives up.

-- Mokou actually endorses this on herself as a way to toughen up her body against attacks, in Inaba of the Moon and Inaba of the earth.
-Amusingly, this is with Reisen, probably the only person in the series who wouldn't be looking for an excuse to get in a fight.
+- Mokou actually endorses this on herself as a way to toughen up her body against attacks, in Inaba of the Moon & Inaba of the Earth.
+Amusingly, this is with Reisen, probably the only person in the series who wouldn't be looking for an excuse to needlessly harm someone.

 - Tales of Monkey Island: Near the end of Chapter 5, LeChuck gives zombie Guybrush a terrible beating and maiming that would have killed an ordinary human being, often gloating about many ways to kill our hero and trash-talking him, yet unaware that Guybrush can't die, thanks to the effects of the Spirit Gum inside him.
 And while Guybrush is continuously beaten, he feels so exhausted and in so much pain that he can't even quip, indicating that immortality does indeed hurt.
 He eventually finds a way to get back to the rip in the Crossroads and destroy LeChuck with help from Elaine and Morgan in the end, just to end our hero's continual suffering.